$676,231Average Value$350Average Price per Sq Ft5Homes For Sale

 Windsor County homes surrounded by nature

 Rural roads pass by forests, farmland and the Ottauquechee River.
 The residential landscape in Bridgewater includes farmhouses, ramblers and Cape Cod homes.
-The median single family home price is about $250,000; those priced below the median may need renovations.
-Even the lowest priced homes sit on about an acre, ensuring privacy and seclusion for all homeowners.
-Homes sell at varying price points, from about $240,000 for a small fixer-upper all the way up to $2.5 million for expansive custom-built contemporaries with stunning views on significant acreage.
+Homes generally start at about $220,000 with some fixer-uppers below that.
+Even the lowest-priced homes sit on about an acre, ensuring privacy and seclusion for all homeowners.
+Homes sell at varying price points all the way up to $2.5 million; top prices fetch spacious – and often renovated – mountain retreats with lots of acreage.
+As of September 2025, the median single-family home sale price is about $860,000.
+For most mid-range homes, buyers can expect mountain views and square footage ranging from about 1,300 to 2,500.
 Condos and land occasionally come on the market as well.

 Traditional New England cape cod houses are among the popular homes found in Bridgewater.